Bousfield localisation and colocalisation of one-dimensional model structures: Localities for one-dimensional model structures

 \section{Localities for one-dimensional model structures}

 We now begin to investigate the process of localisation for one-dimensional combinatorial model categories.
-First we fix our terminology. \begin{Defn} A \emph{combinatorial localisation} of a combinatorial one-dimensional model category $\E$ is a combinatorial one-dimensional model category $\E_\ell$ with the same underlying category, the same cofibrations, and at least as many acyclic cofibrations. \end{Defn} As in the introduction, a localisation $\E_\ell$ of $\E$ is completely determined by its subcategory $(\E_\ell)_f$ of fibrant objects.
+First we fix our terminology. \begin{Defn} A \emph{combinatorial localisation} of a combinatorial one-dimensional model category $\E$ is a combinatorial one-dimensional model category $\E_\ell$ with the same underlying category, the same cofibrations, and at least as many acyclic cofibrations. \end{Defn}

+As in the introduction, a localisation $\E_\ell$ of $\E$ is completely determined by its subcategory $(\E_\ell)_f$ of fibrant objects.
 Our objective in this section is to show that, in the one-dimensional combinatorial setting, the subcategories so arising are captured perfectly by the following notion of \emph{homotopical locality}.

-\begin{Defn} A \emph{locality} for a combinatorial one-dimensional model category $\E$ is a full subcategory $\E_{\ell f} \subseteq \E_f$, whose objects we call \emph{local}, such that: \begin{enumerate}[(i)] \item $\E_{\ell f}$ is locally presentable and reflective in $\E$ via a reflector $\upsilon \colon 1 \rightarrow R_\ell$; \item If $X, Y \in \E_f$ are weakly equivalent, then $X$ is local just when $Y$ is. \end{enumerate} We call a locality \emph{homotopical} if, in addition: \begin{enumerate}[(i)] \item $R_\ell$ preserves weak equivalences. \end{enumerate} \end{Defn} \begin{Rk} The data for a homotopical locality resemble the input data for the Bousfield--Friedlander approach to localisation~\cite[Theorem~A.7]{Bousfield1978Homotopy}.
+\begin{Defn} A \emph{locality} for a combinatorial one-dimensional model category $\E$ is a full subcategory $\E_{\ell f} \subseteq \E_f$, whose objects we call \emph{local}, such that: \begin{enumerate}[(i)] \item $\E_{\ell f}$ is locally presentable and reflective in $\E$ via a reflector $\upsilon \colon 1 \rightarrow R_\ell$; \item If $X, Y \in \E_f$ are weakly equivalent, then $X$ is local just when $Y$ is. \end{enumerate} We call a locality \emph{homotopical} if, in addition: \begin{enumerate}[(i)] \item $R_\ell$ preserves weak equivalences. \end{enumerate} \end{Defn} Note that $\E_f$ is itself a locality---indeed, the maximal one---and is homotopical by Proposition~\ref{prop:5}(ii). \begin{Rk} The data for a homotopical locality resemble the input data for the Bousfield--Friedlander approach to localisation~\cite[Theorem~A.7]{Bousfield1978Homotopy}.
 Their setting also involves a right properness axiom which ensures that the necessary factorisations can be constructed in an elementary fashion; however, as noted in~\cite{Stanculescu2008Note}, this axiom can be dropped in the combinatorial setting, at the cost of losing an explicit grasp on the factorisations.
 The axioms for a homotopical locality above are a one-dimensional version of this more general form of the Bousfield--Friedlander axioms. \end{Rk} The easier direction is that any localisation gives rise to a homotopical locality:

 \begin{Prop} Let $\E$ be a combinatorial one-dimensional model category, and let $\E_\ell$ be a combinatorial localisation of $\E$.
 The subcategory $(\E_{\ell})_f$ of $\E_\ell$-fibrant objects is a homotopical locality for $\E$. \end{Prop} \begin{proof} $(\E_{\ell})_f \subseteq \E_f$ since $\E_\ell$ has more acyclic cofibrations than $\E$; it is of course full, replete and reflective in $\E$, and is locally presentable by Proposition~\ref{prop:22}.
 We next verify (iii).
 If $f$ is an $\E$-weak equivalence, then it is an $\E_\ell$-weak equivalence, whence by Proposition~\ref{prop:5}(vii) inverted by $QR_\ell$.
 Since $Q$ is also the cofibrant replacement for $\E$, we conclude by Proposition~\ref{prop:5}(ii) that $R_\ell(f)$ is an $\E$-weak equivalence.
 Finally, for (ii), let $f \colon X \rightarrow Y$ be a weak equivalence in $\E_f$ and consider the square: